 TVCC confers degrees 3 times a year (Fall, Spring, Summer).
-Only 2 graduation ceremonies are held each year (Fall and Spring).
-Students graduating in Summer are permitted to participate in the Fall graduation ceremony following the Summer semester their degree is conferred.
+Only 2 commencement ceremonies are held each year (Fall and Spring).
+Students graduating in Summer are permitted to participate in the Fall commencement ceremony following the Summer semester their degree is conferred.
+Participation is ceremonial only and does not confer on a student any rights to a degree or certificate.
+The transcript is the official document that verifies graduation status.